Fine33e/gitTutorial/README.md

 # gitTutorial
-Mainly here are instruction for other repo users
+Mainly here are instructions for other repo users